murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 ### Examining the data

 Let's have a closer look at this data.
 Over the last couple of days, you learnt to run FastQC to evaluate the quality of the data.
 Run it on these files.
-Load the module first and then run FastQC over all the gzipped file.
+Load the module first and then run FastQC over the gzipped file.
 We will help you out with these commands, but bonus question as you work through these: What do the commands `module spider`, `module load`, `module purge` do?

 ```bash
 $ module purge